 There is only one flash glucose monitor manufactured at the moment.
 This is called the Freestyle Libre.

 - A sensor that sits just underneath your skin and measures your sugar levels

-- A reader that you swipe over the sensor to get both your blood glucose level and the trend of your levels
+- A reader that you swipe over the sensor to get both your sugar level and the trend of your levels

-Each time you scan your sensor, you can access the last eight hours sugar levels.
-Flash Glucose Monitoring also comes with software so you can analyse your results and see patterns in your blood sugar levels.
+Each time you scan your sensor, you can access the last eight hours of sugar levels.
+Flash glucose monitoring also comes with software so you can analyse your results and see patterns in your sugar levels.

-CGM monitors your blood sugar level continuously and sends data to your display device (a hand held monitor or pump).
+CGM monitors your sugar levels continuously and sends data to your display device (a hand held monitor or pump).
 So you can set alerts for high, low or rate of change.
-With Flash Glucose Monitoring it’s only when you scan your sensor that you get your reading and trends.
+With flash glucose monitoring, you only get your reading and trends when you scan your sensor.

 - It can give you more confidence in managing your diabetes as you have more data to base decisions on.